thehui87/Learning-Godot/tutorial_vector_math.md

 Ideally, if the guard was looking straight towards snake, to make eye to eye contact, it would do it in the same direction as vector BA.

-The dot product between **F** and **BA** is greater than 0 will determine if Snake has been discovered.
-This happens because we will be able to tell that the guard is facing towards snake:
+If the dot product between **F** and **BA** is greater than 0, then Snake will be discovered.
+This happens because we will be able to tell that the guard is facing towards him:

 ```python
 if ( BA.dot(F) > 0 ):